ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

 * Network access:

   * Inbound: N/A
-  * Outbound network access uses `(TCP:443)` where the region matches the delivery pipeline location and is either au-syd (Sydney, Australia), eu-de (Frankfurt, Germany), eu-gb (London, United Kingdom), jp-tok (Tokyo, Japan), jp-osa (Osaka, Japan), us-south (Dallas, US), or us-east (Washington DC, US).
+  * Outbound network access uses `(TCP:443)` where the region matches the delivery pipeline location and is either au-syd (Sydney, Australia), eu-de (Frankfurt, Germany), eu-gb (London, United Kingdom), jp-tok (Tokyo, Japan), jp-osa (Osaka, Japan), us-south (Dallas, US), us-east (Washington DC, US), or ca-tor (Toronto, CA).
 For example, for the Frankfurt region specify `https://private-worker-service.eu-de.devops.cloud.ibm.com (TCP:443)`.
 For network access to the global endpoint for API key validation, use `https://iam.cloud.ibm.com (TCP:443)`.

 * Permissions to pull images from icr.io.
 Private workers require the tekton-pipelines infrastructure and must be able to pull tekton-releases images from icr.io to complete the private worker installation.